What Triggers Chocolate Cravings? Here’s the Surprising Truth

 Don’t Cut Chocolate Out Of Your Diet

-You’ll probably just eat more of it!
+You’ll probably eat more of it!

-Chocolate is a part of western life.
+Chocolate is a part of Western life.

 • We eat chocolate for birthday parties and social outings